Unakkum Enakkum: Plot

-The film starts with Muthupandi sitting alone in his jail cell when the police officer comes to meet and talk with him.
-Muthupandi is getting released the next day and expresses his feelings of seeing his married sister Kavitha and his nephew.
-On the police officer's request, Muthupandi tells his own flashback.

-Muthupandi took care of his only sister Kavitha, following their mother’s early death when they were young.
-Muthupandi lived in Panpoli, a remote village near Tenkasi and raised up Kavitha with a lot of care and affection.
-In the meantime, Muthupandi had an aversion towards arrogant and rich people in the society, as his father, who was once rich, abandoned his mother following which she died due to depression.

 Santhosh was the only son of a London-settled Tamil business tycoon named Krishnan and Janaki.
 He came to Chennai along with Janaki to attend the wedding of his cousin Lalitha alias Lalli's wedding.
 Lalli was Kavitha's best friend, and she too came to Chennai a few days before the wedding.
 Santhosh, a fun-loving person, developed an attraction immediately after seeing Kavitha, but Kavitha didn't reciprocate his feelings, and maintained a distance with Santhosh.

 Slowly, Santhosh and Kavitha became good friends, and love later blossomed between them.
 Shalini alias Shalu was the daughter of Santhosh’s uncle Ravichandran's friend Jagadhalapradhaban alias JP, and she developed an infatuation towards Santhosh.
 Janaki got furious knowing about Santhosh and Kavitha’s love affair, as she thought that Kavitha was poor and from low societal status.
 On the day of Lalli’s wedding when they sent Santhosh away to buy some gifts for Lalli, Janaki and JP spoke ill of Kavitha and asked her to leave the place before Santhosh's return.
 When Kavitha was about to leave the place, Muthupandi suddenly arrived with his friend Karuppayya and was shocked to see her condition.
 He got angry, scolded everyone there for hurting his sister, and also took her back to Panpoli.
 Santhosh, who was still upset as Kavitha left him, learnt from Lalli what has happened the previous day.
 He went to the room where Kavitha stayed and found her horse clay doll, her favourite doll which Muthupandi made for her and modified by Santhosh after Shalu broke it out of anger and jealousy.
 While waiting for a connecting flight in Dubai, Santhosh escaped from Janaki and went back to Tenkasi instead, with the idea of heading to Kavitha's village.
 When he arrived in the village, everyone got shocked.
 Muthupandi didn't like Santhosh because of Janaki’s attitude and thought that he too would ill-treat Kavitha in the future.